Mullá Husayn: Early life and education (1813–1843)

 Siyyid Kázim taught his students to expect the fulfillment of the messianic expectations of Twelver Shiʻism in their lifetimes, particularly emphasizing that the Qa'im, or Mahdi, was already living.
 Mullá Husayn studied under Siyyid Kázim from 1835 until 1843, during which time he was often asked by his teacher to travel to Persia to debate publicly with orthodox Shia ulama to gain more widespread Persian support for Shaykism.
 During this period he wrote at least two books and gained a reputation as a significant student of Siyyid Kázim, being asked on occasion to answer questions on his teacher's behalf and gaining permission to supervise students of his own.
 He received a stipend from the school of Siyyid Kázim for work as a scribe and copyist.
 Baháʼí sources traditionally suggest that Siyyid Kázim entrusted Mullá Husayn with secret teachings which he did not share with the larger body of Shaykis—a claim which is evocative of his later role in Bábism, but difficult to verify.

-Near the end of his life, Siyyid Kázim repeatedly instructed his followers to disperse throughout Persia and surrounding lands in search of the Mahdi.Following Siyyid Kázim’s death on 31 December 1843 a significant number of Shaykis recognized Mullá Husayn as his only worthy successor, and he immediately set out in search of the promised Mahdi.
-Some of Siyyid Kázim’s followers expected that Mullá Husayn would declare himself to be the Mahdi, or at least take up leadership of the Shaykis, both suggestions which he forcefully refuted.
+Near the end of his life, Siyyid Kázim repeatedly instructed his followers to disperse throughout Persia and surrounding lands in search of the Mahdi.
+Following Siyyid Kázim's death on 31 December 1843 a significant number of Shaykis recognized Mullá Husayn as his only worthy successor, and expected that Mullá Husayn would declare himself to be the Mahdi, or at least take up the leadership of the Shaykis.
+He vigorously rejected both courses, and immediately set out in search of the promised Mahdi.